-My duty as a member of the Rangers of the Civil Air Patrol ground search and rescue service is to save lives, aid the injured, and protect personal property.
+It is my duty, as a member of the Rangers of the Civil Air Patrol ground search and rescue service, to save lives, aid the injured, and protect personal property.

 In order to do this, I will keep myself physically fit at all times.

-I will be prepared at all times to perform my assigned duties quickly, and efficiently, placing those duties before my personal desires and comforts.
+I will be prepared at all times to perform my assigned duties quickly and efficiently, placing those duties before my personal desires and comfort.

 These things I do that others may live.